TWO TO TANGO or TWO TO TANGLE

 3. There is also the workplace harassment story to read - Using CBT (Part 1) Although not CIT counselling specifically, it is an example of the First Step with a client who stopped blaming her employer and accepted her part in the problem.

-STEP FIVE: Still stuck?
+STEP SIX: Still stuck?
 Get a counselling therapist to help you.
 It could be me, Robert Davies.